Tereamarie/web-guided-project-react-router-solution/lesson-plan.md

 ## DOM APIs

-Motivation: we can navigate the browser using JavaScript alone
+Motivation: we can navigate the browser using JavaScript alone.

 * Introduce the old `location` object in the console and demo `location.reload()`.
 * Introduce the newer History API and demo its `go`, `back`, `forward` and `pushState` methods.